qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 Use this [MATLAB drive link](https://drive.matlab.com/sharing/034caf7e-96fd-445f-a11e-a0ca9e9bfcc2) to connect to the code for this module.
 Once you accept this invitation, navigate to the ``QEASimulatorsV2`` directory.
 Run the following command in MATLAB.

+***Note: once you run the command if you see a pop-up that says Docker wants to access your home directory, please allow it to do so.***

 ```matlab
 >> qeasim start gauntlet_final
 ```